tremo123/Ogar-unlimited/.github/PULL_REQUEST_TEMPLATE.md

-Place your description here.
+Description goes here

-Then type this afterwards "I have read and agreed to the contributing guidelines"
+type this afterwords "I have read the contributing guidelines and I understand it"